Jeff Gordon: Other racing

 Gordon ran in the International Race of Champions from 1995 to 2000.
 Gordon won one race at Daytona in 1998.
 In the race, Gordon led only two laps, but was the race leader by lap 30.
 Despite being invited for the 2002 season, Gordon declined due to time constraints.
+Gordon competed in the revived IROC series in 2026, and swept the weekend in Washington, D.C., winning both races run in support to the IndyCar Freedom 250 Grand Prix.

 In 1997, Gordon was offered a ride by CART team owner Barry Green with Team Green as a stepping stone to F1's British American Racing.
 However, Gordon declined, stating that there are "just too many steps" to reach F1.
 On June 11, 2003, Gordon went to Indianapolis Motor Speedway to take part in a test with then-WilliamsF1 driver Montoya.
 The two switched rides, with Gordon driving Montoya's Williams FW24, marking the first time he had driven an F1 car.
 On Gordon's first lap, he went off-course, and recorded a time of 1:17; in comparison, the 2002 United States Grand Prix's pole time was 1:10, while the slowest was 1:13.
 On his second run, Gordon began with a standing start, and on his next lap recorded 1:16.5.
 Montoya would eventually join NASCAR in 2007.

 Gordon has also participated in the Prelude to the Dream charity dirt track race at Eldora Speedway in 2007, 2008, and 2010.
 Gordon had been intending to run the 2009 race, but did not due to scheduling conflicts.
 Gordon finished third in the 2007 race, fourteenth in 2008 and 22nd in 2010, the latter being run with Team Riley Hospital for Children.